liqotech/liqo/docs/pages/User/GettingStarted/install.md

 You can find more details about configuring `kubectl` in the [official documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

+Similarly to WiFi SSID, you can specify a nickname for your cluster by exporting the variable `CLUSTER_NAME`.
+If you don't specify one, the installer will give you a cluster name in the form "LiqoClusterX", where X is a random number.
+Your cluster name can be modified after installation as explained [here](/user/configure/cluster-config#modify-your-cluster-name).

 Now, you can install Liqo by launching:

 ```bash